GalacticGlum/MonoGameDesktopTemplate-YRDSB/README.md

 A MonoGame Desktop template specifically adapted for use on limited-permission systems that do not allow the standard MonoGame installation.

 This template works by leveraging the NuGet package manager to bundle MonoGame with a project template that automates the content output.
 The template also bundles the MonoGame content build (MGCB) pipeline tool.

+## Documentation

+Refer to the [wiki](https://github.com/GalacticGlum/MonoGameDesktopTemplate-YRDSB/wiki) for installation and usage instructions.